Changelog

 v0.9

-Tasks now group by sub-project, you can pull in your Clockify history, and a wave of small improvements make everything feel sharper.
+Tasks now group by sub-project, you can import your existing time history, and a wave of small improvements make everything feel sharper.

 New